Imamzadeh Ja'far, Isfahan

-Imamzadeh Ja'far (امامزاده جعفر) is an imamzadeh in Isfahan, Iran.
+Imamzadeh Ja'far (امامزاده جعفر) is a Shi'ite imamzadeh in Isfahan, Iran.
 It is located opposite the Esmaeil religious complex.
 It is one of the pre-eminent structures of the Ilkhanid era.
 It is related that this emamzadeh is the grave of Ja'far ibn Abī Tālib, a companion of Mohammad.
 This structure was located formerly in the middle of a large yard, but it is now surrounded by residential buildings.
 The mausoleum is hexagonal and short and it seems that it had had a pyramid dome before, but its dome was destroyed and another dome like the dome of Chalabioghlou mausoleum in Soltaniyeh was built for it.
 This Emamzadeh is partly decorated by tiles.